ONOE TAMIZÔ I

 Career:

-1754 ~ 1769: born in Kyôto.
-He starts his career in the children-actors troupe (kodomo shibai) led by Hanazome Minanojô, playing under the name of Hanazome Tamizô in the precincts of temples and shrines (miyaji shibai).
-He stops acting for a few years before becoming a disciple of Onoe Kikugorô I in 1768.
-He receives the name of Onoe Kenzô.
-He performs in the precinct of the Nishiki Tenjin shrine in Kyôto in Spring 1768 then goes on tour in the Kamigata with a travelling troupe.
+1760s: he started his career in Kyôto in 1761 in a children-actor troupe (kodomo shibai) led by Hanazome Minanojô, who gave him the name of Hanazome Tamizô.
+He performed in the precincts of temples and shrines (miyaji shibai).
+He stopped acting for a few years before becoming a disciple of Onoe Kikugorô I in 1768.
+He received the name of Onoe Kenzô and performed in the precincts of the Nishiki Tenjin shrine in Kyôto in Spring 1768.
+Then, he went on tour in Kamigata with a travelling troupe (tabi shibai).

-November 1769: Onoe Kenzô goes with his master to Edo and takes the name of Onoe Tamizô at the Ichimuraza, playing in the kaomise drama "Mutsu no Hana Ume no Kaomise".
+11th lunar month of 1769: he took the name of Onoe Tamizô at the Ichimuraza, performing in the kaomise drama "Mutsu no Hana Ume no Kaomise".

 First writing for Tamizô New writing